-The City of Garden Grove is pleased to present the 2021 Draft Comprehensive Strategic Plan to Address Homelessness (CSPAH), a preliminary roadmap to address the short- and long-term impacts of the Coronavirus pandemic on homelessness and to initiate community outreach efforts regarding the Draft CSPAH to further explore homeless programs and solutions.
-The Draft CSPAH was presented to the City Council at the January 26, 2021 Regular Meeting and the Final CSPAH will be presented in summer 2021 to be considered for adoption.
-Over the next few months, the Community and Economic Development Department will be reaching out to the community to gather feedback about the Draft CSPAH and homelessness in Garden Grove.
+The City of Garden Grove is pleased to present the 2021 Comprehensive Strategic Plan to Address Homelessness (CSPAH), a 5-year roadmap to address the short- and long-term impacts of the Coronavirus pandemic on homelessness and to initiate community outreach efforts regarding the CSPAH to further explore homeless programs and solutions.
+The CSPAH was presented to the City Council at the January 26, 2021 Regular Meeting and the Final CSPAH was approved by Council on September 28, 2021.
+Going forward, the Community and Economic Development Department will bring periodic updates on the CSPAH and its implementation.

 GGCEH June 10, 2021 Virtual Meeting